annamkinder/Anna-Kinder-Resume/index.md

 <details><summary>Linux</summary>
   <h4> Description: </h4>
   I completed Linux Adademy's LPI Linux Essentials Certification Training.
+This course taught me about the Linux Operating system, which I did not know a lot about previously.
+It was very helpful to me to walk through the commands I was learning through training on the Terminal application.
+I used OS X while taking this course, but I learned more about the different operating systems and what they are useful for.
+Additionally, I learned about security, including, user types/groups, file permissions, and file ownership.

   <br>